Piers Morgan: Daily Mirror editor

-As editor of the Daily Mirror, Morgan apologised on television for the headline (rendered in upper case) "Achtung Surrender!
-For You Fritz Ze Euro Championship Is Over" on 25 June 1996, a day before England met Germany in a semi-final of the Euro '96 football championships.
+As editor of the Daily Mirror, Morgan apologised on television for the headline (rendered in upper case) "ACHTUNG!
+SURRENDER; For you, Fritz, ze Euro 96 Championship is over" on 25 June 1996, a day before England met Germany in a semi-final of the UEFA Euro 1996 football championships.
 The headline was accompanied by an open letter from Morgan parodying Neville Chamberlain's declaration of war on Germany in 1939.
 "It was intended as a joke, but anyone who was offended by it must have taken it seriously, and to those people I say sorry," he said.
 Germany won the match and went on to win the championship final at Wembley Stadium, London.